jlchan/NodesAndModes.jl/README.md

 V = vandermonde_2D(N,r,s)
 ```

-Nodes and modes (and mode derivatives) available for 1D elements, as well as 2D Tri and Quad elements.
+Nodes and modes (and mode derivatives) available for 1D elements, 2D Tri and Quad elements, and 3D Hex elements.

+Todo:
+- support for tetrahedra, prisms, and pyramids.